mattbierner/blog.mattbierner.com/_posts/2014-03-01-declarative-environments.md

 Declarative environments store their bindings in an environment record object (ECMA 10.2.1).
 Environment records map (string) identifiers to values ([source](https://github.com/mattbierner/atum/blob/master/lib/context/environment_record.js)).

 ## Binding
 Atum environment record bindings are stored in a `Binding` object.
 For immutable values like strings and numbers, the binding will be the value object.
-A bindings to a mutable value, like an object, stores a reference to the object.
+A binding to a mutable value, like an object, stores a reference to the object.

 ```js
 var Binding = record.declare(null,[